-The day I gave Ryman the white tile from my kitchen we had talked about hiding his painting under a bridge in Central Park.
+The day I gave Ryman the white tile from my kitchen, we had talked about hiding his painting under a bridge in Central Park.
 Ryman had calculated that it would last around three months in such conditions.
-A couple of weeks later, when he showed me the finished piece (which came wrapped up in a white waxed paper which made crunchy noises when I opened it) I couldn’t help but saying: “My God.
-What a great painting.
-We can’t put this under a bridge.”
+A couple of weeks later, he showed me the finished piece (which came wrapped up in a white waxed paper that made crunchy noises when I opened it).
+When I saw it I couldn’t help but exclaim: “My God, what a great painting.
+We can’t put this under a bridge!”

 He smiled, nodded, and said: “Yes, I didn’t know the painting would turn out so well.”

-The day he signed the document of authenticity of the piece, he left blank the space reserved for the title of the painting.
+The day he signed the document of authenticity of the piece, he left blank the space reserved for the title.

 “We need a title,” I said.

 He remained in silence, so I asked again: “Which title do I give it?”

 He continued to be in silence, looking right at me with a smile as if I were unable to decipher a riddle.
 He made me laugh and I told him once more: